 1) Line Busting Goes Universal.
 Just as merchants feared losing customers in the holiday shopping madness due to long checkout lines, restaurants and QSRs have an increasing focus on using mPOS for line busting as well.

 2) Integration Is Essential: Using a third-party app is often appealing because it doesn’t require a merchant to develop, build and implement it.
 Yet, if it isn’t integrated with company’s existing POS system, it may not be PCI compliant or have a mismatched loyalty program or branding. mPOS systems that offer a seamless loyalty experience and program have the opportunity to take the lead.

 3) Is P2P The mPOS On Ramp?
 Many speculate that Venmo, with its growing customer base and Bluetooth LE functionality, could make for an interesting addition to an existing mPOS platform.
 Not only could people pay merchants with Venmo, but merchants could also target and communicate with potential customers via the app.

-For a more detailed look at the ratings and rankings, click the download button below for a full copy of this month’s report.
+For a more detailed look at the 9 key takeaways in mPOS from 2014 as well as player updates and additions, click the download button below for a full copy of this month’s report.